s0m30ne/zoomeye/README.txt

 This is a zoomeye SDK to make you use zoomeye easily.

-You can install using pip like this: pip install zoomeye

 You can use it to search some hosts like this: from zoomeye import zoomeye